Monospace-V/Python-files/README.md

 # Python-files
-My Python projects done on my home computer.
+My Python projects done on the home computer.